neuland-ingolstadt/neuland.app-native/docs/en/app/faq.md

 You can find more information about our privacy policy in our [privacy policy](/en/legal/privacy.md).

+## How can I view my timetable?

+To display your timetable, you first need to configure it using the [THI timetable website](https://hiplan.thi.de).

+To do this, go to the page, log in and create your timetable by clicking on ‘Persönlicher Studenplan’ and then on ‘Fächerauswahl’.
+Select your subjects and save your timetable.
+Once you have done this, you can see your timetable in Neuland Next.

 ## Can I contribute to Neuland Next?

 Yes, you can!
 Neuland Next is an open-source project, and we welcome contributions from the community.
 Whether you are a developer, designer, or student, you can help us improve the app and make it better for everyone.